 The better prepared you are for your study abroad experience (the more you know about what to expect and what is expected of you) the more meaningful your experience will be.
 It should go without saying that you should try to learn as much as you can about your host country-its language, history and culture as well as its current social and political conditions.
-There are many ways to do this: take courses, read books and blogs, research online or watch videos, talk with people from your host country or those who've been there, etc. As Socrates said, "The innocent eye sees nothing."
+There are many ways to do this: take courses, read books and magazine articles, research online, talk with people from your host country or those who've been there, etc. As Socrates said, "The innocent eye sees nothing."